 It's often said that a standalone satnav is far superior than a smartphone app, often for a multitude of reasons that are demonstrably wrong ("offline maps", "better signal", "better routing").
 Here, I aim to compile all my related arguments on the topic :)

 One of the big features for me is that you can set 'Routing Profiles' where you can adjust the priority/cost of using each road category, and save a series of profiles - I have a 'rideout' one that generally sticks to good roads, a 'Dirt Bike' one that sticks to shit roads, a 'No Motorways' one that does what you'd expect, and a 'Normal' one that's like all the other satnavs.
-The other is the "POI Alerts" (which are confusingly in the "Safety Alerts & Warnings" menu; you choose a series of POI categories and a range, and a little icon appears on the map display when a matching POI is in range and on- or near-route; you can tap on it to scroll-through, and there' s a button to set each as the next waypoint.
+The other is the "POI Alerts" (which are confusingly in the "Safety Alerts & Warnings" menu); you choose a series of POI categories and a range, and a little icon appears on the map display when a matching POI is in range and on- or near-route.
+You can tap on the icon to scroll-through them, and there' s a button on each to set it as the next waypoint on the current route.
 As to downsides, the traffic service is largely useless (though the display is good) and the 'cloud backup' doesn't work.
-I think it's about £35 to get the CoPilot premium and the UK maps.
-You get a few days free as a trial, and I can't remember what you lose in the non-premium - I think it's mostly the voices.
-That's a one-off purchase, and there's no subscription (the traffic service is an extra subscription, but don't bother).
+I think it's about £35 to get CoPilot premium and the UK maps.
+You get a few days free as a trial, during which there's no voices for navigation (but still icons on the screen) and no automatic recalculation - you have to hit a button on the screen.
+(CoPilot removed the Routing Profiles feature in ~Dec 2018)

 - OSMAnd really is map first and satnav second; it can do turn-by-turn navigation, but it really feels like an afterthought.
 What it's *really* good for is storing and managing loads of points of interest of your own.
 Using an online map it's also fantastic for 'normal' points of interest.
 It's largely replaced Google Maps for me now for the "Where can I get breakfast nearby?" type of problem.
 It did take several goes at turn-by-turn for me to get the settings 'right' for me.

 - The TomTom app's fine; it's like the modern TomToms (not the Rider V1/2, but the 300 series); the UI is really modern feeling, but a bit surprising and oddly lacking in features.
-I've not yet managed to plan the route I actually want to do in it, and it's got this neat 'timeline' down the right hand side of the screen to tell you where on your route any roadworks and petrol stations are , it doesn't give you any information about them (like how far away they are).
+I've not yet managed to plan the route I actually want to do in it, and while it's got this neat 'timeline' down the right hand side of the screen to tell you where on your route any roadworks and petrol stations are it doesn't give you any information about them (like how far away they are).
 It does have a really handy thing that keeps track of your average speed in average speed camera zones, though.
 It feels polished rather than finished, really.
-It's £30/year, but you get 50miles per month as a free trial.
+It's £30/year, but you get 50miles per month indefinitely as a free trial (maps are free).
 Aside from the average-speed zone handling and familiarity with the TomTom interface there's no great reason to get this over Here, to my mind.